BitcoinUnlimited/BitcoinCashSpecification/protocol/blockchain/transaction/transaction-signing.md

 # Transaction Signing

-Generally, every input of a [transaction](/protocol/blockchain/transaction) must contain one or more signatures so that the transaction is valid.
+Generally, every input of a  must contain one or more signatures so that the transaction is valid.
 This applies to any input whose previous output [locking script](/protocol/blockchain/transaction/locking-script) includes one of the following [operation codes](/protocol/blockchain/script#operation-codes-opcodes): `OP_CHECKSIG`, `OP_CHECKSIGVERIFY`, `OP_CHECKMULTISIG`, `OP_CHECKMULTISIGVERIFY`.

+Generally, every input of a [transaction](/protocol/blockchain/transaction) require one or more signature.
+The signatures enforce (sign) what the transaction looks like and make it impossible for a third party to temper with without invalidating the transaction.

-In scripts using these opcodes, *signatures* are checked against *public keys*.
+This applies to any input whose previous output [locking script](/protocol/blockchain/transaction/locking-script) includes one of the following [operation codes](/protocol/blockchain/script#operation-codes-opcodes): `OP_CHECKSIG`, `OP_CHECKSIGVERIFY`, `OP_CHECKMULTISIG`, `OP_CHECKMULTISIGVERIFY`.
+In scripts using these opcodes, *signatures* are checked against *public keys* and the transaction signature (as described below).

 The `OP_CHECKSIG` and `OP_CHECKSIGVERIFY` opcodes require a sigle signature which is checked against a single public key: